shaodongdatamind/shaodongdatamind.github.io/_posts/2024-04-08-studies-behind-sora.md

 Here's what we'll cover:

--	DiT: A way to make diffusion models (a type of AI that generates images) work efficiently with Transformers (a type of AI that learns from data sequences).
+-	DiT: Scalable Diffusion Models with Transformers.
--	ViViT: An approach to understanding videos using the principles of Vision Transformer, which usually works with still images.
+-	ViViT: A video vision transformer.
--	Patch n Pack: Introducing NaViT, a Vision Transformer designed to handle images of any size or shape.
+-	Patch n Pack: NaViT, a Vision Transformer for any Aspect Ratio and Resolution.

 ## DiT: Scalable Diffusion Models with Transformers
 Diffusion models are a class of generative models that learn to generate data by reversing a diffusion process.
 This process gradually adds noise to the data until it reaches a pure noise distribution.
 Then, the model learns to reverse this process, starting from noise and gradually removing it to produce a sample from the target distribution.
 Diffusion models have been particularly successful in generating high-quality images by conditioning the reverse diffusion process on text or other forms of guidance.